alxklm/github-actions-course/README.md

-GitHub Actions course on Udemy
+GitHub Actions course on Udemy.
+This just for test